Private Practices

 As mergers and acquisitions continue to dominate the U.S. health care landscape, physician private practices are now the minority.
 That is especially the case in oncology care, where large health systems and academic medical centers hold sway.

-Formed Feb.
-2024, ONCare Alliance is a merger bringing together the National Cancer Care Alliance (NCCA) and Quality Cancer Care Alliance (QCCA).
+Formed in February 2024, ONCare Alliance is a merger bringing together the National Cancer Care Alliance (NCCA) and Quality Cancer Care Alliance (QCCA).
 The entity aims to address private practices’ needs and work jointly on large-scale initiative while ensuring patients have choices for cancer care.
 The alliance is composed of 32 practices with more than 800 physicians and other health professionals serving 3.1 million patients.

 AMA Health System Program